lambda-11235/lambda-calc/README.md

 # Lambda Calculus

 A simple implementation of the untyped lambda calculus.
 This implementation uses lexically scoped variables as well lazy evaluation.

-## TODO

-- Fix EBNF grammar.
-- Add readline functionality.
-- Write better tests.
+My primary motivation for doing this project is to explore the implementation details of these two language features.
+The interpreter is implemented as a REPL that allows declarations to be made at the top level.

 ## Syntax

-This EBNF should be changed to allow expressions like `\x y z. x y z`, where application is left associative and binds more tightly than abstraction.
-This expression should thus be equivalent to what is now `(\x y z. ((x y) z))`.

 ### EBNF